-A woman discovers she’s still being charged for a dating service and tries to cancel it with the help of a digital assitant named Lexi.
+A woman discovers she’s still being charged for a dating service and tries to cancel it with the help of a digital assistant named Lexi.
 But Lexi takes things in unexpected directions, learning something about human relationships along the way.

 Director Peter McCoubrey’s short sci-fi comedy is an interesting thought experiment, portraying what an ordinary life might look like as digital assistants and artificial intelligence begins to suffuse our daily lives.